-[25] The Supreme Court furthermore confirmed that an application for a property preservation order is ex parte and thus requires no notice to be given to any person nor to receive any evidence from any person as it lacks a responding party: In my view this finding by the Supreme Court points to the an interpretation which makes Rule 72 inapplicable to POCA proceedings.
-I, for reasons that I will set out in the following paragraphs, do, however, not make a finding as to whether Rule 72 (7) is applicable or not applicable to POCA proceedings.
+[25] The Supreme Court furthermore confirmed that an application for a property preservation order is ex parte and thus requires no notice to be given to any person nor to receive any evidence from any person as it lacks a responding party.

-[26] In this matter the applicants have given notice to ‘anticipate the hearing of the ex parte (interim) preservation order granted in case number HC-MD-CIV-MOT-POCA- 2018/00140 on 3 May 2018 (as varied under case number HC-MD-CIV-MOT-EXP- 2018/00143 on 4 May 2018), to FRIDAY 11 JANUARY 2019 at 09:00 (or as soon thereafter as the matter can be called), and applied for an order that the interim preservation order granted in case number HC-MD-CIV- MOT-POCA-2018/00140 on 3 May 2018 (as varied under case number HC-MD-CIV- MOT-EXP-2018/00143 on 4 May 2018) be set aside’.
+[26] In this matter, the applicants have given notice to ‘anticipate the hearing of the ex parte (interim) preservation order granted in case number HC-MD-CIV-MOT-POCA- 2018/00140 on 3 May 2018 (as varied under case number HC-MD-CIV-MOT-EXP- 2018/00143 on 4 May 2018), to FRIDAY 11 JANUARY 2019 at 09:00 (or as soon thereafter as the matter can be called), and applied for an order that the interim preservation order granted in case number HC-MD-CIV- MOT-POCA-2018/00140 on 3 May 2018 (as varied under case number HC-MD-CIV- MOT-EXP-2018/00143 on 4 May 2018) be set aside.’

-[27] The procedures that must be followed upon the Prosecutor General having instituted an application for the preservation of property was usefully set out in the recent judgment of the Supreme Court in the matter of Prosecutor-General v Kamunguma and Another as follows:
+[27] The procedures that must be followed by the Prosecutor-General having instituted an application for the preservation of property, was usefully set out in the recent judgment of the Supreme Court in Prosecutor-General v Kamunguma and Another, which must be quoted at length from para 11 in order to provide context, as follows -

 ‘The South African Constitutional Court points out in National Director of Public Prosecutions v Mohamed NO & others 2002 (4) SA 843 (CC) in relation to Chapter 6 of that country’s POCA - whose provisions are identical to those of Chapter 6 of our POCA - that the two stages are complex and tightly intertwined, both as a matter of process and substance.